SameerDiwakar/Waran-AI/Backend/EMAIL_REMINDER_README.md

 ## Overview
 The Email Reminder System automatically sends email notifications to users when their warranties are about to expire (within 5 days).
 This system runs both automatically on a schedule and can be triggered manually.

+## Recent Updates
+- **Frontend Improvements:**
+  - The user menu now includes a direct Dashboard navigation option, making it easier for users to access their dashboard from anywhere in the app.
+  - The manual warranty entry form now provides a preview for uploaded invoice files (image or PDF) and allows users to remove the selected invoice file before submission.
+- **Deployment Clarification:**
+  - For Vercel deployments, the `vercel.json` file must be placed inside the `Frontend/` directory (not the project root) to ensure correct SPA routing and prevent 404 errors on direct route access.

 ## How It Works

 ### 1. **Warranty Status Calculation**